JustinBeckwith/linkinator/README.md

 Behold my latest inator!
 The `linkinator` provides an API and CLI for crawling websites and validating links.
 It's got a ton of sweet features:
-- 🔥Easily perform scans on remote sites or local files
+- 🔥 Easily perform scans on remote sites or local files
-- 🔥Scan any element that includes links, not just `<a href>`
+- 🔥 Scan any element that includes links, not just `<a href>`
-- 🔥Supports redirects, absolute links, relative links, all the things
+- 🔥 Supports redirects, absolute links, relative links, all the things
-- 🔥Configure specific regex patterns to skip
+- 🔥 Configure specific regex patterns to skip
-- 🔥Scan markdown files without transpilation
+- 🔥 Scan markdown files without transpilation

 ## Installation

 ```sh
 $ npm install linkinator
 ```

+Not into the whole node.js or npm thing?
+You can also download a standalone binary that bundles node, linkinator, and anything else you need.
+See [releases](https://github.com/JustinBeckwith/linkinator/releases).

 ## Command Usage